dicara/flask-app/README.md

        * drops are assigned base on standardized euclidean
      * v1.50
        * Combine alleles in VCF
+     * v1.51
+       * Bug fix: Cluster is assigned based on standardized euclidean, drop reachability is determined using euclidean
    * Update experiment-database to v0.8.2
      * v0.7
        * Added validator for HotspotExperiment object